Gnomes (book): History

 Before working together on the book, Wil Huygen and Poortvliet used to hunt together, and were members of the Royal Association of Dutch Hunters.

 Poortvliet, who contributed with his drawings, was known as an omgekeerde illustrator, "reverse illustrator" in English.
 Instead of illustrating a writer's work, it was common for him to have others create a story for his illustrations.
 Poortvliet was influenced by other Dutch artists, such as Marten Toonder, creator of the Kabouter Jenever or "Gnome Gin".

 While planning the book, Poortvliet sought the opinion of his children, who "thought it was a bad idea".
-Tok, one of Poortvliet sons, recounted how "[t]hey always kept in mind that it should be a book with a wink in its eye."
+Tok, one of Poortvliet's sons, recounted how "[t]hey always kept in mind that it should be a book with a wink in its eye."
 Even though Poortvliet had an idea of what he wanted the gnomes to be for a long time, he let Huygen do most of the writing, due to his knowledge as a general practitioner.
 Huygen was responsible for creating the story behind Poortvliet's drawings.
 He used his medical knowledge, including "acupuncture, herbalism and psychology", to help describe the creatures and their habits.